Option Greeks for Futures Traders: Delta, Gamma, Theta, Vega, and the Risk Architecture of Premium Selling

 What Theta Doesn't Tell You #

-The P&L of a premium seller is not the integral of theta over time.
-It's the theta collected minus the losses from adverse gamma and vega exposure over the same period.
-On a quiet day when nothing happens, the theta collector wins exactly as expected.
+Daily theta assumes a static world: futures price flat, IV unchanged, rates unchanged.
+None of that is true.
+A premium seller's actual P&L is theta collected minus losses from adverse gamma and vega exposure.
+On a quiet day, you win as expected.
 On a day when CL gaps 3% on an inventory surprise, the gamma loss can dwarf a week's worth of theta.

 Vega: The Silent Killer #